qvdm/PasswordThing/README.md

 	git submodule update

+The configurator GUI requires [pygubu](https://github.com/alejandroautalan/pygubu) and Python >= 3.6 with tkinter, tk_tools and pySerial installed.
+To build in Platformio, ensure that the correct Python runtime is selected, load ptgui.py in the editor and press the Run button.
+It will fail the first time, after which you can type 'cd gui' in the newly opened Terminal and run the program again.

 See the docs directory for a manual, which is published at https://qvdm.github.io/PasswordThing/ and can be generated with **mkdocs gh-deploy**